digital-blueprint/handbook/docs/frontend/theming.md

 ### Favicons
 #### Replace favicons & PWA icon
 If you want to replace the favicons and PWA icons you have simple to replace them.
-We have generated all favicons or appicon sizes for supported browsers.
+We have generated all favicons or app icon sizes for supported browsers.
 To change the favicons you have to replace the files in *images* directory.
 Don't rename them!
 They should have the same name and the same size as the default files.
 You can use the free & open source Image editor [gimp](https://www.gimp.org/){:target="_blank"} for resizing and exporting your favicon.